A. The Last Supper.

 v.
 According to Jewish law, all evidence had to be guaranteed by two witnesses, who were separately examined and could not have contact with each other.

 vii.
-According to Jewish law, a trial always began by bringing forth evidence for the innocence of the accused, before the evidence of guilt was offered; this was not the practice here.
+According to Jewish law, a trial always began by bringing forth evidence for the innocence of the accused before the evidence of guilt was offered; this was not the practice here.

-e.
+d.
 What further testimony do we need?
-This was an interesting statement.
-At this daytime trial, they made no effort to find testimony against Jesus, because the witnesses at the nighttime trial had hopelessly contradicted themselves.
-So they didnít bother to bring forth witnesses.
+At this daytime trial, they made no effort to find testimony against Jesus, because the witnesses at the nighttime trial had hopelessly contradicted themselves (Matthew 26:59-60).
+Therefore they avoided witnesses at this daytime trial.

-© 2000 David Guzik - No distribution beyond personal use without permission
+©2014 David Guzik - No distribution beyond personal use without permission